rust-lang/book/second-edition/src/ch13-01-closures.md

 detail?
 Is it saying `|x| x + 1` has a different type than `|x| x + 2`? -->

 `Fn` isn't the only trait bound available for specifying closures, however.
 There are three: `Fn`, `FnMut`, and `FnOnce`.
-This continues the patterns of threes we've seen elsewhere in Rust: borrowing, borrowing mutably, and ownership.
+This continues the pattern of threes we've seen elsewhere in Rust: borrowing, borrowing mutably, and owning.
 Using `Fn` specifies that the closure used may only borrow values in its environment.
 To specify a closure that mutates the environment, use `FnMut`, and if the closure takes ownership of the environment, `FnOnce`.
-Most of the time, you can start with `Fn`, and the compiler will tell you if you need `FnMut` or `FnOnce` based on what happens when the function calls the closure.
+Most of the time you can start with `Fn`, and the compiler will tell you if you need `FnMut` or `FnOnce` based on what happens when the function calls the closure.

 To illustrate a situation where it's useful for a function to have a parameter that's a closure, let's move on to our next topic: iterators.